If we don’t win, you don’t pay.

 Knowing the Legal Process!

-To gather facts, attorneys go through an investigative stage known as “discovery.”
-It is important to understand the legal process and what it entails for injured personal injury victims.
-Let’s explore in detail “what is civil discovery” in a lawsuit with Ehline Law and our personal injury attorneys.
+To gather facts, attorneys go through an investigative stage called “discovery.”
+It is essential to understand the legal process and what it entails for injured personal injury victims.
+Let’s explore “what civil discovery” is in a lawsuit with Ehline Law and our personal injury attorneys.

 Understanding the Discovery Process

-Discovery in a civil lawsuit is the pre-trial phase, where the litigating parties, under civil procedure rules, investigate the facts of the case by requesting relevant material and getting witness statements and other documents pertaining to the civil litigation.
+Discovery in a civil lawsuit is the pre-trial phase, during which the litigating parties, under civil procedure rules, investigate the facts of the case by requesting relevant material and obtaining witness statements and other documents pertaining to the civil litigation.

 The discovery process allows parties to find facts significant to the case preparation and what the opposing parties know.
 Litigation parties can request answers to interrogatories, documents, admissions, and depositions.

-Most civil cases are often resolved after discovery, where all parties know each other’s strengths and weaknesses, resulting in a settlement.
+Most civil cases are resolved after discovery, when all parties learn each other’s strengths and weaknesses, resulting in a settlement.

 Discovery Can Lead to Admissible Evidence

-Under United States law, the discovery process is not only for collecting relevant evidence but facts, materials, and testimonies that may not be directly related to the case but can assist in discovering relevant, admissible evidence.
+Under United States law, the discovery process includes not only relevant evidence but also facts, materials, and testimonies that may not be directly related to the case but can assist in discovering relevant, admissible evidence.

-However, the law protects the availability of certain types of information, including privileged information, husband and wife conversations, and trade secrets.
-Certain information, such as juvenile criminal records and certain medical records, may be protected depending on the type of case.
+However, the law protects the availability of certain types of information, including privileged information, husband-and-wife conversations, and trade secrets.
+Depending on the type of case, certain information, such as juvenile criminal records and certain medical records, may be protected.

 The following are some of the common types of discovery devices: